wq/wq/docs/philosophy/web-app.md

-HTML5: It's just a website
+HTML5: Not just a website
 ==========================

 Discussion